KaiWedekind/modokDB/README.md

 You are looking for a database that is simple and without any dependencies to install.

 ## The Solution
 modokDB is a high performant and convenient method for storing data without setting up a database server.
-It is fast and excelent to be used as an embedded database.
+It is fast and excellent to be used as an embedded database.

 ## Installation